As I noted in an earlier post, there are approximately 75 million dogs in the U.S.

 |More than half of all U.S. dogs are mixed breeds.|

 To put a number on it, that works out to be approximately 3,710,000 dogs of mixed ancestry, and approximately 3,290,000 dogs that are pure breeds.

-To put it another way, AKC registrations represented about 15 percent of pure bred dogs and about 7 percent of all dogs acquired that year.
+In 2006, to pick a year, the American Kennel Club registered 870,192 pure bred dogs.
+To put it another way, AKC registrations represented about 26 percent of pure bred dogs and about 12 percent of all dogs acquired that year.
+Since 2006, AKC registrations have continued to decline dramatically, and it's reported they are now under 500,000.
 Since 2006, the AKC has not, so far as I can tell, published counts by breed.

 |About a quarter of pure breed dogs are AKC-registered|

 Of the 870,192 pure bred dogs registered by the AKC in 2006, the top 10 breeds represented 51.7 percent of all dogs registered (449,689 dogs), while the bottom 50 breeds represented less than 1.2 percent of all dogs registered (9,868 dogs)